aosakwe/MiCM_IntroToGitHub/README.md

-#  QLS-MiCM Intro To Git & GitHub -  Winter 2025
+#  QLS-MiCM Intro To Git & GitHub -  Summer 2025

 ## Overview

-This repository contains all of the materials for the MiCM Intro to GitHub workshop on January 30th 2024.
+This repository contains all of the materials for the QLS-MiCM Intro to GitHub workshop.
 The workshop taught attendees the basic theory behind Git and GitHub and provided hands-on activities to gain experience.
 This is my third iteration of this workshop.

 ## Requirements